HL7/daf-research/pages/_includes/daf-research-guidance.md

 6. Operation.definition points back to the instance of the Operation Definitions that the Server supports.

-For each Operation that is supported by the Server, a DAF-OperationDefinition instance should be created with the appropriate data and then the Conformance.Operation.defintion should point to the instance that has been created.
+For each Operation that is supported by the Server, a DAF-OperationDefinition instance should be created with the appropriate data and then the CapabilityStatement.Operation.definition should point to the instance that has been created.

-The following extensions should be populated for the Conformance resource instance
+The following extensions should be populated for the CapabilityStatement resource instance
 *  PCORnet Data Mart Active Flag - This indicates if the Data Mart is still active and is accepting queries.

 #### Guidance for instantiating a DAF-OperationDefintion

 The DAF-OperationDefinition profile has been created to help servers declare conformance to the various DAF-Research operations.
-In order to declare support for various operations, an implementation would create an instance of DAF-OperationDefinition and then point to it by the Conformance.rest.operation part of the Conformance resource.
+In order to declare support for various operations, an implementation would create an instance of DAF-OperationDefinition and then point to it by the CapabilityStatement.rest.operation part of the CapabilityStatement resource.

 The following data elements are expected to be populated for each DAF-OperationDefinition that is instantiated.